redpesk-core/afb-binder/docs/afb-getting.md

 ### Compile and install

-Before compiling you have to choose the base directory where you want to install the programs and developpement files.
+Before compiling you have to choose the base directory where you want to install the programs and development files.
 That directory is noted PREFIX.
 The common values of PREFIX are:

 - /usr
 - /usr/local
 - $HOME/.local

-The two first require to be root, the lastest doesn't.
+The two first require to have privilege (as user root), the latter doesn't.

 Then to compile the whole set, enter the following commands: